 I have always loved parks.
 Growing up in a park-filled town, there were always places to fly kites and play ball.
-Good, safe parks gave us the freedom to run wild… as all kids should.
+Good, safe parks gave us opportunities to run, explore, and play freely… as all kids should.
 We were very blessed.

 Today, I am lucky to live near one of St. Paul’s most expansive and historic parks — Como Park.
 For my husband and me, it’s a favorite Sunday destination.
 We often walk around the lake or through the beautiful gardens, admiring water birds and wildflowers, babies and bikers, taking in each season.

 One of the things that delights me most about this special park is that everyone seems to be there — people of all ages and backgrounds — newcomers, old-comers, big boisterous families, couples holding hands, solitary wanderers, women in colorful hijab, people speaking English, Hmong, Spanish, Somali… elders, toddlers, teens.
 The whole community!
 Como, like every city park, belongs to all of us.
 It’s wonderful and welcoming.
 When I’m there I feel connected.
 I know others feel it, too.

 Importantly, Como and all our beautiful parks connect us to nature as well.
 They give city people the fresh air and green space we all need to feel happy.
 As an apartment dweller, I spend parts of many days walking in the parks closer to my home.
 Sometimes, I sit on benches to watch for muskrats, herons, frogs, and ducklings.
 Sometimes I meander through the trees.
 The parks remind me to breathe, to look at the sky, to feel my feet on the Earth, to listen.
 I rely on parks to keep me whole in all sorts of ways.